lserman/maia/README.md

 ## iOS Content available

-To send `"content_available": true` with the GCM payload,,override `content_available?` in your message to return a truthy value:
+To send `"content_available": true` with the GCM payload, override `content_available?` in your message to return a truthy value:

 ```ruby
 class ExampleMessage < Maia::Message